freedomofpress/securedrop-docs/docs/admin/installation/set_up_admin_tails.rst

 .. note:: Occasionally this command times out due to network latency issues.
 You
           should be able to re-run the command and complete the setup.

-.. important:: The setup command should only be run as the ``amnesia`` user,
+.. important:: The tails-bootstrap command should only be run as the ``amnesia`` user,
                **not** as root.
 Contact the SecureDrop team if the package installation encounters repeated errors.